Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.

 The up-down plank is an advanced bodyweight exercise that continuously transitions between a forearm plank and a high plank (push-up position).

-- To do so, start in a push-up position, then drop one forearm to the ground and then the other.
+- To do so, start in a push-up position and drop one forearm to the ground, then the other.

 - Then, press back up by shifting your weight so that you can lift one forearm off and place the hand down instead.